Nabijonov2001/Go_BookShelf/README.md

 # golang-hex-architecture

-This is the example golang code for hexagonal architecture
+This is a book shelf project using OpenLibrary api.